homer0/projext/documents/plugins.md

 - Parameters:
  - `target`: The target information.

-When building a target, woopack will create a Babel configuration based on this settings, then this event is used to reduce that configuration.
+When building a target, projext will create a Babel configuration based on this settings, then this event is used to reduce that configuration.